-A consequence of these relatively modest timing requirements is that a given radio observation need only last the minimum time for detection.
-More crucial is the number of observations per year, which depends on the timing noise, correlated with v and \dot{v} and thus \dot{E} (Arzoumanian et al. 1994; Cordes & Helfand 1980).
+with ν and $\dot{\nu}$ and thus \dot{E} (Arzoumanian et al. 1994; Cordes & Helfand 1980).
 Gamma-ray candidates tend to be the noisiest pulsars.
-Illustrations of timing noise in young, high \dot{E} pulsars can be found in Hobbs et al. (2006a).
+Illustrations of timing noise in young, high \dot{E} pulsars can be found in Hobbs et al. (2006).
 Glitches have been observed for roughly a quarter of the pulsars being monitored (Melatos et al. 2008).
-The bulk of the pulsars in this campaign are observed monthly, and a smaller number are observed weekly or bi-weekly.
+The bulk of the pulsars in this campaign are observed monthly, and a smaller number are observed weekly.